hazemhesham-1/wild-oasis-customer/README.md

 ## 🛠️ Technologies Used

-- **Next.js** – React framework for building full-stack, server-rendered web applications.
+- **Next.js** – React framework for server-side rendering and static site generation.
 - **React** – Core library for building UI components.
 - **Tailwind CSS** – Utility-first CSS framework for styling and responsive design.
 - **Supabase** – Persistent data storage for cabins, users, and bookings.
+- **React DayPicker** – Interactive calendar and date selection.
 - **Auth.js (NextAuth)** – Authentication and session management using Google and GitHub OAuth.
 - **Vercel** – Deployment platform for frontend and serverless functions.